 Environment Victoria

-In Victoria there are a range of rebates than can assists households with the cost of switching to efficient electric appliances.
+In Victoria there are a range of government rebates than can assist households with the cost of switching to efficient electric appliances.

 You don’t have to do it all at once!
 Switching out old gas appliances can be part of your long-term planning.
 By doing your research before an appliance gives out, you’ll be ready to upgrade to a modern, efficient electric option.

-That’s where a portable plug-in induction cooktop can be a winner.
-They’re relatively lightweight, one-hob appliances that run on your existing home power point.
-They’re also very affordable, with many good options costing between $49 and $100.
+So a portable plug-in induction cooktop can be an easy winner.
+They come in one and two hob versions, are relatively lightweight, and run on your existing home power point.
+They’re also affordable, with many good options costing between $49 and $100.

 Check out the CHOICE guide to buying a portable induction cooktop here.